-You haven't done anything wrong — applicants are randomly selected — but keep in mind that not verifying your FAFSA means you cannot receive certain financial aid.
-Some examples of what could be holding up your file:
+You haven't done anything wrong — applicants are randomly selected — but keep in mind that not verifying your FAFSA information may delay your financial aid award.

-To receive federal financial aid, you must report any other source of tuition assistance, like financial assistance from your employer, external scholarships or VA benefits.
+To receive federal financial aid, you must report any other source of tuition assistance, like financial assistance from your employer or external scholarships.
 This information must be disclosed so that your financial aid award is accurate.